makerdao/community/faqs/stability-fee.md

 Unfortunately, it is not possible to perfectly predict the impact of a fee change prior to its implementation, as the results are entirely dependent on the market's reaction.
 As time goes on, there will be better data available to support a predictive model or even a more robust reactive model that will help fine-tune the Stability Fee.

-## How is the Stability Fee calculated?
+## How is the Stability Debt calculated?

-The Stability Fee is calculated _continuously_.
+The Stability Debt is calculated _continuously_.
 It is denominated in Dai and can be paid in DAI or MKR.
 As shown in the formulas below, this type of compounding refers to a form of accrual that is measured in tiny increments instead of weeks, months, or years.
 This produces a fee that is very close to what one would expect from an annualized compounding.
 This format was chosen due to the highly variable lifetime of CDPs.
 As there are no minimum restrictions on how long a CDP has to remain open, it is important for the system to track extremely small accruals effectively.

 Let's look at the various results from applying different types of compounding structures, given a debt of 100,000 DAI that has been held for 365 days.